How to Find The Best Commercial Space For Your Business

 How to Negotiate the Terms of a Commercial Lease

-Once you have found the perfect space, you still need to make an offer, and sometimes a counter offer to negotiate the best deal on a commercial lease.
+Once you have found the perfect space, you still need to make an offer, and sometimes a counter offers to negotiate the best deal on a commercial lease.
 Never accept any offer without asking for at least something better.
 It is standard and customary in commercial leasing to negotiation - the landlord expects it and usually will inflate rent or fees in some way expecting to come down a bit in price.

 - How to Negotiate CAM Fees in Commercial Leases: Common Area Maintenance (CAM) fees are dreaded by most tenants, and misunderstood by even more.
 But CAM fees are often negotiable.
 The larger the space you rent, the more likely you will be able to negotiate CAM fees and any associated administrative fees.
 However, no matter how small the space is, never accept the terms of any lease without asking for a better deal.

 - Get Initial Asking Terms in Writing: If a landlord or leasing agent simply tells you the terms, ask for something showing the terms in writing before you submit a counteroffer.
 If they are reluctant to offer a letter, ask for an email or a copy of the listing for space (which will contain at least the basic leasing information).

 - Preparing An Offer or Counter Offer Letter: A counter offer should be presented from your business, not from you personally, even if you own a sole proprietorship.It is helpful to remember that an offer letter is a sales pitch.
 You are asking for different terms than what was presented to you - terms that are more in your favor and you want the landlord to see you and your business as a good choice worthy of concessions.